 What should you look at?

 What you are buying is key.
 It is best to buy the worst house in the best street than vice versa.
 You can then make adjustments to the property, and, if you have bought it at the right price, you should be sure to make a profit.
 A stunning house in a not so lucrative area will probably be at its ceiling price when you buy it, and even adding a swimming pool would not change that.
+It also pays to have an exit strategy.
+Often when investing in several properties, time is of the essence when it comes to selling, so cash property buyers, like The Property Buying Company, can be a useful option.

 Be Careful At Auction